Janvi2789/India-s-Healthcare-Infra/README.md

 * States like Uttar Pradesh, Bihar, Maharashtra, and Madhya Pradesh consistently appear among the worst-performing in terms of shortfall across all facility types.

 ## Conclusion
 * The data highlights a major gap between rural healthcare needs and available infrastructure.
-Although over 65% of India’s population lives in rural areas, the number of Sub-Centres, PHCs, and CHCs falls far short, especially in large states like UP, Maharashta etc. These gaps directly affect millions of people who struggle to access basic health services.
+Although over 65% of India’s population lives in rural areas, the number of Sub-Centres, PHCs, and CHCs falls really short, especially in large states like UP, Maharashta etc. These gaps directly affect millions of people who struggle to access basic health services.
 * This issue is even more serious considering that these shortfalls existed during the COVID-19 pandemic.
 At a time when strong healthcare systems were crucial, many rural areas remained unprepared.
 Such gaps during a crisis can be or most likely were devastating for already vulnerable populations.
 * To close these gaps, India must invest in expanding and upgrading rural health infrastructure, ensuring facilities are not only built but properly staffed and equipped.
-This is essential for both everyday care and future health emergencies.
+This is essential for both everyday care and future health emergencies like COVID-19.